 The base system that was installed earlier is a working, but very minimal installation.
 To make the system more functional the next step allows you to install additional packages by selecting tasks.
 Before packages can be installed apt needs to be configured as that defines from where the packages will be retrieved.
-The "Standard system" task will be selected by default and should normally be installed.
+The "Standard system utilities" task will be selected by default and should normally be installed.
 Select the "Desktop environment" task if you would like to have a graphical desktop after the installation.
 See Section 6.3.6.2 for additional information about this step.

 The last step is to install a boot loader.
 If the installer detects other operating systems on your computer, it will add them to the boot menu and let you know.
+By default GRUB will be installed to the UEFI partition/boot record of the primary drive, which is generally a good choice.
+You'll be given the opportunity to override that choice and install it elsewhere.